fbpx Skip to main content

 All form tutors utilise the ‘Reciprocal Reading’ approach during form time reading to model and assist students in their comprehension and inference skills as well as their acquirement of new vocabulary.

-At St. Joseph’s we recognise that reading is a whole school approach and is a whole school responsibility which is why every department in school has the opportunity to contribute to the range of texts we read in form time.
+At St. Joseph’s, we recognise that reading is a whole school priority which is why every department in school has the opportunity to contribute to the range of texts we read in form time.
 This aids students with the knowledge to apply their skills in reading across a multitude of subjects, not just in English.

 Reciprocal Reading support sheet for students (1) (1)